dywisor/roverlay/doc/rst/usage.rst

 Ebuild creation is the process centered around one *PackageInfo* instance *p* that tries to create an ebuild for it.

-It does the following steps:
+An *EbuildCreationJob* does the following steps:

 #.
 Read the DESCRIPTION file of *p* R package tarball and stores the
    data in an associative array ('DESCRIPTION field' -> 'data')

 #.
 Call `dependency resolution`_

 #.
-If dependency resolution was successful and any *selfdeps* found
+If dependency resolution was successful and any selfdeps_ found
    (dependencies on other packages): *pause* ebuild creation for *p* until it has been verified whether these dependencies are satisfiable.
    This is necessary because dependency resolution does not know whether a